-Fulton County will continue to offer their core programs - including home purchase assistance, housing rehabilitation assistance, and tenant-based rental assistance - in order to foster housing affordability.
-HOME funds will also be used to support the development of new affordable housing, including multifamily rental developments and homeownership opportunities.
+Fulton County will continue to offer their core programs - including home purchase assistance and tenantbased rental assistance - in order to foster housing affordability.
+HOME funds will also be used to support the development of new affordable housing, including multifamily rental developments and Annual Action Plan homeownership opportunities.
 The County will continue to use HOME funds to support development of affordable housing by a local CHDO.